LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

      "password" : "Abc@123"
 }
 ```

-Here, the name should have two words and the password should have at least an uppcase later, a lower case letter, a digit, and a special character.
+Here, the name should have two words, and the password should have at least an uppercase later, a lower case letter, a digit, and a special character.

 And an example of the book request:

 ```
 {
     "title":"name of book",